 Each year you hold the card, you'll get a free weekend night certificate that can be used for a standard room at almost any Hilton hotel in their entire portfolio (subject to availability).
 This includes the Waldorf Astoria Los Cabos Pedregal.

-But throughout the pandemic, Hilton and American Express have made these free weekend night certificates more valuable: Through Dec.
-31, 2022, all free weekend night certificates can be used any night of the week – not just on weekends.
-So for the time being, these are the most powerful hotel free night certificates you'll find.
-You can even earn an additional free night certificate by spending $60,000 or more on the card in a calendar year.
+These certificates can be used any night of the week – not just on weekends.
+These are the most powerful hotel free night certificates you'll find.
+You can even earn an additional free night certificate by spending $30,000 or more on the card in a calendar year … and then another one after spending a total of $60,000 in the year.

 In addition to the powerful free night certificate, the Hilton Aspire Card also provides automatic Hilton Honors top-tier Diamond status just for holding the card.
-It's the only hotel card that will give you top status just for holding the card, unlocking benefits like room upgrades and certificates of up to $25 each day to use for dining during your stay.
+It's the only hotel card that will give you top status just for holding the card, unlocking benefits like room upgrades and complimentary breakfast at international properties – or dining credits of up to $25 a day for U.S. locations – among many, many other benefits.

 Read More: Why the Amex Hilton Aspire Card is the Best Hotel Credit Card